nicslabdev/viss-web-client/README.md

 ## Prerequisites and building
 GO version 1.17 is required, since some modules are written in go, then compiled to js using <a href="https://github.com/gopherjs/gopherjs">GopherJS</a>.
 Since module compilation is required, a script that automatically compiles all modules is given.
 TLS communication between the web app and VISS servers should be used, although it is not fully supported.
 It will be supported and implemented in future versions.

+A server is required to run the web app.
+A basic file server is provided.
+It can be run by typing "go run server.go".
+After doing that, the web app will be avaliable in http://localhost:8080